IIIF/api/source/api/search/0.9/index.md

 The IIIF [Presentation API][prezi-api] provides just enough information to a viewer so that it can present the images and other content to the user in a rich and understandable way.
 Those content resources may have textual annotations associated with them.
 Annotations may also be associated with the structural components of the Presentation API, such as the manifest itself, sequences, ranges, and layers.
 Further, annotations can be replied to by annotating them to form a threaded discussion about the commentary, transcription, edition or translation.

 Annotations are typically made available to viewing applications in an annotation list, where all of the annotations in the list target the same resource, or part of it.
 Where known, these lists can be directly referenced from the manifest document to allow clients to simply follow the link to retrieve them.
-For fixed, curated content, this is an appropriate method to discover them, as the annotations do not frequently change, nor are they potentially distributed amongst multiple servers.  annotation lists can be included in layers to group them together, such as by the source of the annotations, to allow the user to manipulate that grouping as a whole.
+For fixed, curated content, this is an appropriate method to discover them, as the annotations do not frequently change, nor are they potentially distributed amongst multiple servers.
+Annotation lists can be included in layers to group them together, such as by the source of the annotations, to allow the user to manipulate that grouping as a whole.

 However this is less useful for comment-style annotations, crowd-sourced or distributed transcriptions, corrections to automated OCR transcription, and similar, as the annotations may be in constant flux.
 Further, being able to quickly discover individual annotations without stepping through all of the views of an object is essential for a reasonable user experience.
 This specification adds this capability to the IIIF suite of specifications.